frumuspub.net

 In Memoriam

-was written over a number of years to
+was written over a number of years to memorialize the life and early passing

-memorialize the life and early passing in 1833 of Arthur Henry Hallam, a
+in 1833 of Arthur Henry Hallam, a school friend from Tennyson’s early years

-contrapuntal texture and features voices in
+late Baroque contrapuntal texture and features voices in

-concertato with the organ.
-It includes augmented cantus firmus
+with the organ.
+It includes augmented

 appearances of all four phrases of the Tallis hymn tune.
 The second

-movement, “Strong Son of God,”is a brief arioso setting of Verse 1
+movement, “Strong Son of God,” is a brief tenor

-from In Memoriam.
-It is followed by an aria for soprano that
+It is followed by an aria for soprano that quotes the text of Isaac Watt’s

-all that dwells below the skies,” familiar as the first verse of the
+“From all that dwells below the skies,” familiar as the first verse of the

 Doxology.